-Senior Notes Balan ce Prior to er Offers Amou nt Tendered Pren nium Paid ed Interest Paid Tender Offer ayments alance After ler Offers 5% Senior Notes \$ 733.6 \$ 483.1 \$ 16.9 \$ 5.4 \$ 505.4 \$ 250.5 6%% Senior Notes 309.9 281.7 10.5 0.3 292.5 28.2 6%% Senior Notes 478.6 373.5 14.4 4.6 392.5 105.1 \$ 1,522.1 \$ 1,138.3 \$ 41.8 \$ 10.3 \$ 1,190.4 \$ 383.8
+Senior Notes Balan naing Note ce Prior to er Offers Amou nt Tendered Pren nium Paid ed Interest Paid Tender Offer ayments Balance After der Offers 5% Senior Notes \$ 733.6 \$ 483.1 \$ 16.9 \$ 5.4 \$ 505.4 \$ 250.5 65/8% Senior Notes 309.9 281.7 10.5 0.3 292.5 28.2 6%% Senior Notes 478.6 373.5 14.4 4.6 392.5 105.1 \$ 1,522.1 \$ 1,138.3 \$ 41.8 \$ 10.3 \$ 1,190.4 \$ 383.8

-Subsequent to the closing of the Tender Offers in October 2016, the Partnership issued notices of full redemption to the trustees and noteholders of the 65% Notes and the 65% Notes for the note balances remaining after the Tender Offers.
-In addition, the Partnership issued notice of full redemption to the trustees of the 65% APL Notes due October 2020.
+Subsequent to the closing of the Tender Offers in October 2016, we issued notices of full redemption to the trustees and noteholders of the 65% Notes and the 65% Notes for the note balances remaining after the Tender Offers.
+In addition, we issued notice of full redemption to the trustees of the 65% APL Notes due October 2020.
 The redemption price for the 65% Notes and the 65% APL Notes due October 2020 was 103.313% of the principal amount, while the redemption price for the 65% Notes was 103.438% of the principal amount.
-The aggregate principal amount outstanding of all three series of notes totaling \$146.2 million will be redeemed on November 15, 2016 for a total redemption payment of \$151.1 million, excluding accrued interest.
+The aggregate principal amount outstanding of all three series of notes totaling \$146.2 million will be redeemed on November 15, 2016 for a total payment of \$151.1 million, excluding accrued interest.

-In October 2016, the Partnership entered into the Second Amendment and Restatement Agreement (the "Restatement") to effectuate the Third Amended and Restated Credit Agreement (the "TRP Credit Agreement").
+In October 2016, we entered into the Second Amendment and Restatement Agreement (the "Restatement") to effectuate the Third Amended and Restated Credit Agreement (the "TRP Credit Agreement").
 The TRP Credit Agreement amended and restated the TRP Revolver to extend the maturity date from October 2017 to October 2020.
-The available commitments under the TRP Revolver of \$1.6 billion remained unchanged while the Partnership's ability to request additional commitments increased from up to \$300.0 million to up to \$500.0 million.
-The TRP Revolver continues to bear interest costs that are dependent on the Partnership's ratio of consolidated funded indebtedness to consolidated adjusted EBITDA, and the covenants also remained substantially the same.
-The

-TRP Credit Agreement designates TPL and certain of its subsidiaries as "Restricted Subsidiaries" and provides for certain changes to occur upon the Partnership receiving an investment grade credit rating from Moody's or S&P, including the release of the security interests in all collateral at the request of the Partnership.
+The available commitments under the TRP Revolver of \$1.6 billion remained unchanged while our ability to request additional commitments increased from up to \$300.0 million to up to \$500.0 million.
+The TRP Revolver continues to bear interest costs that are dependent on our ratio of consolidated funded indebtedness to consolidated adjusted EBITDA, and the covenants also remained substantially the same.
+The TRP Credit Agreement designates TPL and certain of its subsidiaries as "Restricted Subsidiaries" and provides for certain changes to occur upon our receiving an investment grade credit rating from Moody's or S&P including the release of the security interests in all collateral at our request.

-Subsequent to entering into the TRP Credit Agreement, the Partnership executed supplemental indentures relating to all of its outstanding series of Senior Notes to designate the TPL subsidiaries as Restricted Subsidiaries under the TRP Credit Agreement as guarantors of the Senior Notes.
+Subsequent to entering into the TRP Credit Agreement, we executed supplemental indentures relating to all of our outstanding series of Senior Notes to designate the TPL subsidiaries as Restricted Subsidiaries under the TRP Credit Agreement as guarantors of the Senior Notes.